swastiksagar/wazuhlabproject/README.md

 *Disclaimer: Only use this in closed environment.*

 ##
-**Successfully completed the wazuhlabproject on 1/SEPT/2025 on 07:00 AM.**
+**The wazuhlabproject will be regularly updated.
+The last update on 1/SEPT/2025 at 07:00 AM.**